Amigurumi-Crochet-Pattern-Green-Frog-Crochet-About-scaled.webp

-- Beginner Friendly: If you know the basic stitches, you can make these.
-I’ve even included a video tutorial to help you through the flippers.
+Beginner friendly.
+If you know your basic stitches, you can make this.
+I also filmed a full video tutorial to help with the flipper technique, which is the trickiest part.

 If you’re looking for a land turtle version with cute round legs, don’t forget to check out my Baby Land Turtle (Tortoise) pattern as well.
 It’s just as tiny and perfect if you want a little friend for your sea turtle!